-In contrast to deductive reasoning which distils general information into conclusions by logical reasoning, in inductive reasoning, you proceed in a 'bottom to top' manner, i.e. from particulars to generalisations.
+In contrast to deductive reasoning which distils general information into conclusions by logical reasoning, in inductive reasoning, you proceed in a 'bottom to top' manner, for example, from particulars to generalisations.
 If your research project includes data collection which you analyse in order to come to conclusions, your reasoning will be inductive, as you depart from a limited sample of specific examples from which you generalise.
-Inferences made on the basis of a given data set can never be absolutely true; instead you will always deal with more or less probable outcomes.
+Inferences made on the basis of a given data set can never be absolutely true; instead, you will always deal with more or less probable outcomes.
 Induction is therefore called a probabilistic approach.
+The approach corresponds to the following pattern: